Skip to content

 Exporting to Pandas dataframes

 As we are ingesting from a set of dataframes, let's kick off by looking at how to convert back into them.
-For this Raphtory provides two functions to_vertex_df() and to_edge_df() as part of the export module.
-As the names suggest, these extract information about the vertices and edges respectively.
+For this Raphtory provides the to_df() function on both the Nodes and Edges.

 Graph